Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-buildingm/TASKS.md

 ### Job posting for Engineers:

 ### Job posting for Operators:
-JOB POSTING FOR OPERATORS

 WHY:  BuildingM offers 3 operator vacancies.
 The company doesn't want to hire all the operators needed because the automation risk is quite high (95%) which means that operators can be easily replaced by machines, the firm prefers to hire just 3 and not to lay them off later on.

 Operators to perform 3D Printing.

-47-2073.00 Operating Engineers and Other Construction Equipment Operators
+- 47-2073.00 Operating Engineers and Other Construction Equipment Operators
 -	327390 Other Concrete Product Manufacturing This industry comprises establishments primarily engaged in manufacturing concrete products (except block, brick, and pipe).

 -	TASKS NEEDED
 o	As an operator you are required to execute 3D mock-ups.
 This implies to start engines, coordinate machine actions with other activities, as well as take action to avoid potential hazards or obstructions, learn and follow safety regulations.

 -	SKILLS NEEDED: